lukehedger/vitae/cv.md

 _Nov 2010 - May 2013_ | **Lead Systems Engineer** | Enrich Reward Ltd.

-Lead the conception, design and development of an enterprise-grade employee benefits system that serviced 1000s of users.
+Lead the conception, design and development of an enterprise-grade employee benefits SaaS platform that serviced 1000s of users.

 ^\_^